Teenagers-How to Reduce the Battles

 Discipline vs. Punishment – Part II

 In my last post, we talked about punishing.
 Now, instead of punishing, let’s look at what it might be like to teach self-discipline instead.
-Let’s say your child has a […]
+Let’s say your child has a habit of not abiding by his or her curfew.
+The child agrees to the curfew and then chronically comes home late espousing sincere apologies.
+Naturally, […]

 Discipline vs. Punishment – Part I

 Do you know the difference between discipline and punishment with their Latin roots?
 Punishment implies “inflicting pain,” while discipline means “to teach.”
-Parents who use punishment are missing important opportunities […]
+Parents who use punishment are missing important opportunities to teach their children better behaviors and help them learn self-discipline.
+Children can actually be taught responsible behaviors to help them get the things they […]